Review:

 Cons

-• Potential for gridlock between executive and legislative branches
+- Potential for gridlock between the executive and legislative branches

-• Risks of authoritarianism if checks and balances fail
+- Risk of authoritarianism if checks and balances are weak